Oil prices climb as U.S. stock drawdown eases supply glut fears

 OPEC itself is encouraged by the rally in prices and strong adherence to output cut pledges, its secretary general said, although sources say the group has not ruled out further steps to support the market.

-"We expect this to be the story for some time yet as OPEC+ cuts help to put a floor under prices in the second half of this year," Capital Economics said.
+"If there is no surprise in a second or third wave in the virus attack and key members of OPEC+, Saudi Arabia in particular, are doing more cuts, we expect a gradual recovery will continue in the second half," he said.

+In fact, physical crude markets are signalling a rapid shift from an enormous over-supply at the height of the coronavirus lockdowns in April towards an expected under-supply in the second half of the year.

-Still, lingering concerns about the economic fallout from the pandemic, especially in the United States, the world's biggest oil consumer, have applied downward pressure on prices.
+Still, concerns about the lasting economic impact from the pandemic, especially in the United States, the world's biggest oil consumer, have applied downward pressure on prices.

 Federal Reserve policymakers repeated a vow to take all steps necessary to shore up the U.S. economy, minutes from the U.S. central bank's April 28-29 policy meeting released on Wednesday showed.